Case Study

 Rooted

-The thinking tool that makes you think first — using AI fleet orchestration to ask, never answer.
+The thinking tool that makes you think first — Socratic AI that asks, never answers.

 Background